 7. Be dazzled by Norway’s Northern Lights

 Northern Norway is said to be one of the most interesting places in the world to see the Northern Lights, from late September to late March.
-These aren’t the warmest months to visit Norway, but bundle up as it’s the the best time to view eerie green lights dancing in the sky!
+These aren’t the warmest months to visit Tromsø and other northern cities, so bundle up as it’s the best time to view eerie green lights dancing in the sky!

 About the author: Heidi Gollub is the founder of the award-winning website Free Fun in Austin.com.
-When not running around on adventures with her five children–ages four to 16–she volunteers for the Austin Convention and Visitors Bureau and creates content for the local news.
+When not running around on adventures with her five children she volunteers for the Austin Convention and Visitors Bureau and creates content for the local news.
 She frequently appears on television and was recently a speaker at Mom 2.0 and the Texas Conference for Women.